Violent Crimes Attorney

 Defendants accused of certain types of violent crime in Georgia need to fully understand how the charges against them will negatively affect them.
 First-time offenders who commit lower-level crimes, such as misdemeanor assault, might face moderate penalties.
 On the other hand, repeat offenders, or those convicted of more serious violent crimes, face significant penalties:

-- Kidnapping penalties range from 10 years to life in prison
+- Kidnapping penalties range from 10 years in prison to life

 - Kidnapping with bodily harm can come with a penalty of life in imprisonment